cxxr/better-java/README.md

 Using this and the [DAO][dao] pattern, you can make database access a breeze.

+#### HikariCP

+How do you manage connections to your JDBC-supported database?
+Hopefully not by using raw `DataSource` objects yourself.
+Save yourself some headache and speed up your database access by using [HikariCP][hikaricp].
+It's a super lightweight library written with some really cool techniques they use to [really cut down on the size and speed it up][hikariopt].

+HikariCP supports every RDBMS I've ever heard of.

 ### Testing

 Testing is critical to your software.
 These packages help make it easier.